Skip to Content

 Timing your vacation to Las Vegas correctly can be the easiest way to save money as prices tend to fluctuate wildly throughout the year.

-First, some housekeeping – The table below details 3 separate metrics for each month in 2022 which will help us identify the best times to visit Las Vegas:
+First, some housekeeping – The table below details three separate metrics, which’ll help us identify the best times to visit:

-- Occupancy Rate refers to the percentage of room nights available that were filled.
+• Occupancy Rate: The % of available room nights that were filled.

-The visitation data below is from 2022, but the general theme stays pretty consistent from year to year.
+The visitation data below is from 2024, but the general trend remains roughly consistent from year to year.

 Cheapest Times to Visit